mikependon/RepoDB/RepoDb.Wiki/Customizing a Cache.md

 ### Thread Safeness

-The cache thread-safeness varies on the cache-store.
+The cache thread-safeness varies on the cache-storage.

 - *Database is thread-safe.*
 - *File system is not thread-safe.*
 - *Memory is not thread-safe.*

 The latter 2 can be thread-safe if implemented in a different way (with thread-safeness handles).
+Mostly, an exception will be thrown if the operation is called in parallel and if the thread-safeness is not handled properly.

-Mostly, an exception will be thrown if the operation is called in parallel.
+In *RepoDb*, the implementation of *MemoryCache* is thread safe as it uses the *ConcurrentDictionary* object.

 --------

 **Voila!
 You have completed this tutorial.**